-- Increased breathing rate - Count the number of breaths for one minute.
+- Increased breathing rate - Count the number of breaths for 1 minute.
 Is your child breathing faster than usual?

-- Nasal flaring - Check to see if nostrils widen when breathing in.
+- Nasal flaring - Check to see if the nose holes (nostrils) widen when breathing in.

-- Clammy skin – Feel your child's skin to see if it is cool but also sweaty.
+- Clammy skin – Feel your child's skin to see if it's cool but also sweaty.
 The head may be sweaty while the skin feels cool or clammy.

-- Mood change – Check to see if your child is sleepier, difficult to wake, fussier than usual, or "just not acting like himself."
+- Mood change – Check to see if your child is sleepier, has problems waking up, is fussier than usual, or is just not acting like themselves.

-- Change in body position – Your child may change his posture to try to breathe easier, like leaning forward or tilting his head up or backwards.
+- Change in body position – Your child may change their posture to try to breathe easier, like leaning forward or tilting their head up or backwards.

 When to Call the Doctor

-Call 911 or take your child to the nearest emergency room if your child’s lips or face turns bluish, if he is working hard to breathe or you think that your child’s life is in danger.
+Call 911 or take your child to the nearest emergency department if their lips or face turns bluish, if they're working hard to breathe, or if you think their life is in danger.

 How to Prevent Respiratory Infections